Skip to main content

 Changes to the rucio.cfg on the Server and Daemons

 Similar settings need to be changed on the server and daemon rucio.cfg files as well as on the client end.
-For the server multi_vo should also be set in the config file.
-For the daemons another section is needed to be added, this is to map each VO to its own proxy certificate.
+For the server, multi_vo should also be set in the config file.
+For the daemons, another section needs to be added: this is to map each VO to its own proxy certificate.
 Rucio uses this information when submitting and polling transfers to use the correct certificates.

 [vo_certs]